Robert Beltran - The galactic Gentleman with Heart & Attitude

 Star Trek: Voyager

 Robert was never one to let his mouth be shut.
-Despite some conflicts with the series creators, he stayed on until the end of the series and played a key role in shaping the "Voyager" era.
+Despite some conflicts with the series creators, he stayed on until the end of the series and played a key role in shaping the "Voyager" era in the Star Trek universe,

 A man of the theater and the community